AI implementation services for teams that need the first system delivered.

 What is the difference between implementation and consulting?

 Consulting narrows the opportunity.
-Implementation ships the first live system and makes it operate inside the current stack.
+Implementation delivers the first live system and makes it operate inside the current stack.

 How much of the stack do you need to touch?